 You can say no if you don’t agree with all of the terms and conditions.
 Be prepared to backup all counter offers with concrete data.
 This is a normal part of the hiring process and the employer isn’t going to rescind your offer because you decide to negotiate.

 It’s always smart to research the average salary for that position.
 It’s not uncommon for employers to provide a lower salary for students coming out of college because a lot of recent graduates don’t know what pay is common for their role.
 If you’re making a counteroffer to the proposed salary, be able to back it up with data such as averages for similar positions.

 Read reviews online to get a better idea of what past and current employees really think of the company.
 Keep in mind that most people only leave negative reviews, and that not all experiences with the company are bad.
 You may find some insight into what others think of the health plan or whether or not they are receiving fair pay.

 Doing research will prevent embarrassment if you make an outrageous counteroffer.
 If you’re entering a starting position, you shouldn’t ask for a salary that matches the president of the company.
 “Because I want more money” isn’t a good reason to negotiate.
 You have to be able to support your proposal with data you find about similar positions.

-If you make a counteroffer and they come back with yet another low number, don’t settle.
+You made your counteroffer and they came back with yet another low number.
+Don’t settle.
 If the number is reasonable but lower than what you had hoped for, try negotiating other parts of the package.
 If health benefits weren’t included in the original offer, see if there is a way to compromise during this phase of negotiation.